 GHC supports Concurrent Haskell by default, without requiring a special option or libraries compiled in a certain way.
-To get access to the support libraries for Concurrent Haskell, just import Control.Concurrent (details are in the accompanying library documentation).
+To get access to the support libraries for Concurrent Haskell, just import Control.Concurrent [../libraries/base/Control-Concurrent.html].
+More information on Concurrent Haskell is provided in the documentation for that module.